 Conversion Group configuration

-At the end of the day, the most difficult part in ADC usage, is to properly configure the conversion group.
-This is particularly tricky because STM32 ADC has many variants depending on sub-family and in certain case on specific Microcontroller.
+At the end of the day, the most difficult part in ADC usage is to properly configure the conversion group.
+This is particularly tricky because STM32 ADC has many variants depending on sub-family and in a certain case on specific Microcontroller.
 ChibiOS\HAL implements many different versions of this driver to resolve hardware differences.
 Details related to ChibiOS\HAL design can be found in this article.

-In what follow we are going to take a deep look in the ADCConversionGroup of the drivers ADCv2 which supports the STM32 “advanced” ADC found on F2, F4 and F7 sub-families.
-This walkthrough, the testhal demos and the STM32 reference manual should be far enough to understand how to use other driver versions also.
+In what follow we are going to take a deep look in the ADCConversionGroup of the drivers ADCv2 which supports the STM32 “advanced” ADC found on F2, F4, and F7 sub-families.
+This walkthrough, the testhal demos, and the STM32 reference manual should be far enough to understand how to use other driver versions also.

-First step is to identify which driver version is the proper one for you STM32.
+The first step is to identify which driver version is the proper one for you STM32.
 In case you want to learn how to do take a look here, otherwise for a quick reference:

 - STM32F0xx and STM32L0xx use ADCv1;

-- STM32F1xx uses a platform specific ADC driver;
+- STM32F1xx uses a platform-specific ADC driver;

 - STM32F2xx, STM32F4xx and STM32F7xx use ADCv2;